abhisheksharma1310/little-lemon/README.md

 - Live Web App: [Little Lemon Restaurant Online](https://main--adorable-salmiakki-6c71a9.netlify.app/)

 Feel free to explore the project, provide feedback, and enjoy the Little Lemon Restaurant experience online!
 If you have any questions or encounter issues, please don't hesitate to reach out.

+## Snap

+You can watch featues and uses in this slide shows

+<a href="https://sites.google.com/view/abhisheksharmawebprojects/projects/little-lemon" target="_blank" title="Little Lemon snaphots slide shows" >Little Lemon snaphots slide shows 👆</a>

 ## Local Installation